 The Aphex Twin logo is soft and amorphous.
-The emblem’s smooth, rounded lines demonstrate the freedom of creativity and the pleasant sound of the artist’s electronic music.
-The sign shows flexibility and a strive for diversity.
+Its smooth, rounded lines embody the artist’s creative freedom and the pleasant sound of their electronic music.
+The sign shows flexibility and a striving for diversity.

 Meaning and History

 Music entered the showman’s life at an early age.
-By the early 80s, he was already actively trying to compose.
-However, after starting a collaboration with Warp Records, the artist’s logo first appears on the cover of the album Selected Ambient Works 85–92.
+By the early 80s, he was already actively composing.
+However, after starting a collaboration with Warp Records, the artist’s logo first appeared on the cover of the Selected Ambient Works 85–92 album.
 Richard had tried more than ten pseudonyms before the final choice of stage name and emblem in 1991.
 London designer Paul Nicholson created the image.
-He devised more than 14 versions, drawn using a ruler and compass until the perfect sign was chosen.
+He devised more than 14 versions, drawn using a ruler and compass, until the perfect sign was chosen.

 What is Aphex Twin?